OnSSET/onsset/OnSSET_Manual/OnSSET_model.rst

 3)  Local energy resources availability and off-grid power systems costs.

+The following paragraphs describe in brief how an electrification anaysis with OnSSET works.

 Electricity demand
 *******************

-The goal of OnSSET is clear, to identify the mix of technologies that will fully electrify the population of a region within certain timeframes.
+The goal of OnSSET is clear, to identify the mix of technologies that will help to fully electrify the population of a country within a certain timeframe.
 That is, OnSSET only accounts for residential electricity demand.

 Geo-location of population and current electrification status
 -------------------------------------------------------------

-Using open population density datasets, OnSSET can identify where population whithin the study area.
+Using population density maps, OnSSET can identify where population is located whithin the study area.
 Depending on the number of people living in a settlement, OnSSET categorizes a grid-cell (called settlement from now on) into urban or rural.
-Other geospatial information such as the distance of a settlement from the national electricity grid, its distance from the road network and its brightness at night (night time lights satellite imagery), helps OnSSET identify the current electrification status per location.
-Each settlement is the divided into electrified or not electrified.
+Other geospatial information such as the distance of a settlement from the national electricity grid, its distance from the road network and its brightness index at night (from satellite imagery), helps OnSSET identify the current electrification status per location.
+Each settlement is characterized as electrified or un-electrified.

     .. image::  img/AfghanElec.png
         :scale: 80 %